Farm Credit Illinois Patronage Program

 One check will be issued per primary borrower and be made payable to the primary borrower.
 An itemized listing of each affiliated loan’s patronage amount will be provided.
 Both business entities and individuals will receive patronage checks.

-FCI’s Board of Directors had been considering patronage for a number of years, but first wanted to ensure the Association would remain financially stable and in a position to achieve business priorities even when distributing patronage.
+FCI’s Board of Directors had been considering patronage for a number of years, but first built a strong capital foundation to ensure the Association would remain financially stable and in a position to achieve business priorities even when distributing patronage.

-In 2019, the Board became confident FCI cash patronage could be part of the member-borrower experience while still providing low interest rates, a strong capital position for the future, and initiatives supporting members and their local communities.
+In 2018, the Board formally adopted a cash patronage program to become part of the member-borrower experience while still providing low interest rates, a strong capital position for the future, and initiatives supporting members and their local communities.